 Each module has guided reading plus a 1000 word assignment.

 UPGRADE: After successful completion of this course, you can upgrade to the Diploma in Resilience Coaching or the Integrated Diploma in Resilience and Wellness Coaching.
+The fee for the upgrade is either Diploma minus the cost of the Certificate.

 Your fee of £699 includes: